Uninen/docker-images/README.md

 - Slimmer than `python` base images but still include production deps
 - Built for **linux/amd64 and linux/arm64 platforms**
-- Latest `pip`, `pip-tools`, PostgreSQL 15 client and essential system packages preinstalled
+- Latest `pip`, `pip-tools`, PostgreSQL 16 client and essential system packages preinstalled
 - Non-root `duser` user added (homet at `/home/duser/`)
 - Python-related environment variables and paths set
 - Python built with PGO + Link-Time-Optimization flags
-- Based on Debian 10.13 (buster) base image
+- Based on Debian 12 (bookwork) base image

 See [sripts/](scripts/) for details of the actual preinstalled packages.